XSCE/xsce/roles/usb-lib/README.rst

 Automount is handled by usbmount and scripts in this role look in the root of the mounted drive for

+* /usb
 * /share
 * /Share
 * /PirateShare

-and if found create a symlink of the form /library/content/USBn points to /media/usbn.
+and if found create a symlink of the form /library/www/html/local_content/USBn points to /media/usbn (the mount point for the external usb drive).

 There is also a patch for problems with automount on Fedora 21+